The sinuses are air pockets located inside the bones in the

 any of the cortisone nasal sprays into the body and so they are

-very safe). there is a list of the various steroid nasal sprays in the allergy section.
+very safe).
+There is a list of the various steroid nasal sprays in the allergy section.

 In some cases antifungal treatments need to be used. ( There is a section on fungal sinusitis later in the website.)
+Sometimes oral steroids may also be used.
+Antihistamine nasal sprays will sometimes be used to reduce the amount of inflammation

 We also use decongestants like Sudafed to reduce the

-swelling inside the nose, as well as drugs such as guaifenesin (the active ingredient in Robitussin) contained Mucinex ( non-prescription) as well as several prescription medications.
+swelling inside the nose, as well as drugs such as guaifenesin (the active ingredient in Robitussin) contained in Mucinex ( non-prescription) as well as several prescription medications.

 to reduce the thickness of

 the mucus.
 These must be used in high dosages, typically 2400 mg. per day.
 Discuss that with your doctor because there can be side effects.
-There used to be another decongestant, phenylpropanolamine, available, but it is no longer available in the United States because of side effects.

 What other non drug remedies can be used?